-My research is situated within my international postdoc and the 3GEN project at INED:
+My research is situated within the 3GEN project at the French Institute for Demographic Studies and my FORTE project :

 - The transmission of Social Disadvantage in Immigrant and Native Families Across Three Generations in France (3GEN) (PI Mathieu Ichou; Funded by Agence Nationale de la recherche (ANR); 2021-2025).
 The project describes patterns of social inequality and social reproduction among native and immigrant families across three generations using the Trajectoires et Origines 2 (TeO2) survey and in-depth interviews.
 In a second step, it aims to explain the mechanisms underlying social reproduction and mobility within immigrant families.
 My focus lies on studying spatial and socioeconomic outcomes across generations, origin, and gender.